antimof/UxPlay/README.txt

--   **H265 (4K)** video is potentially supported by hardware decoding on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B, using a dedicated HEVC decoding block, but the "rpivid" kernel driver for this it not yet supported by GStreamer (this driver decodes video into a non-standard format that cannot be supported by GStreamer until the driver is in the mainline Linux kernel).
+-   **H265 (4K)** video is potentially supported by hardware decoding on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B, using a dedicated HEVC decoding block, but the "rpivid" kernel driver for this is not yet supported by GStreamer (this driver decodes video into a non-standard format that cannot be supported by GStreamer until the driver is in the mainline Linux kernel).
 Raspberry Pi provides a version of ffmpeg that can use that format, but at